Against all odds — and with a little help — homeless students find a brighter future

 “Rental prices in Miami-Dade County have skyrocketed, so we have a lot of families who are working, especially with single mothers, but who can’t get the money for the deposit and first and last month’s rent,” Albo-Steiger said.

-The most vulnerable students, however, are often the ones like Nickerson who find themselves homeless without their parents.
-These are students who may have gotten kicked out of their homes because of a fight with family members or who may be running from abuse.
+The most vulnerable students, however, are often the ones like Nickerson, who find themselves homeless without their parents.
+These are students who might have been kicked out of their homes because of a fight with family members or who might be running from abuse.
 Some of these young people end up at Miami Bridge Youth & Family Services, an emergency shelter with two locations in Miami-Dade that provides temporary refuge for children who have been trafficked, who are between foster care placements, or who need a temporary reprieve from a volatile family situation, in addition to homeless youth.

 Miami Bridge has schools on site at both of its locations so students don’t lose any class time while waiting to return to their families or find more permanent housing.